 Our problem set contains a lot of problems from programming contests of various difficulty.
-Automatic online judge can instantly check your solution for correctness.
+The automatic online judge can instantly check your solution for correctness.
 This section is a step-by-step instruction on how to work with the online judge.

 1. Choose the problem

 To view the list of problems, visit Problem set link, and choose a volume or a category.
 Choose the appropriate problem.
 For those who are new here, be sure to start with the problems 1000.
 A+B Problem and 1001.
 Reverse Root.
 Once you have chosen a problem, proceed to solving it.

 2. Solve the problem and submit the solution for judging

 The problem solution is a source code of a program written in one of the available programming languages.

 Here is an example solution (in Pascal) for the problem 1000.
 A+B Problem, in which you asked to read two integers and print their sum:

 a, b, sum: integer;